visual arts

 • Advanced Projects in Art

-This course is for seniors with a strong background in visual arts who want to hone their personal style and self-expression through the creation of a mature, full body of work.
-Students develop a project by choosing a theme to explore in depth.
+This course is for seniors with a background in visual arts who want to hone their personal style and self-expression through the creation of a mature, full body of work.
+Students choose a theme to explore in depth and develop a project that they work on throughout the year.
 Conversations about work in progress and critiques of final projects further the understanding of the art-making process.
 Students in this class exhibit their work in a group show at the end of the school year.

 • Advanced Projects in Photography

-This course is for students who wish to pursue a deeper, more personal, independent photography study.
-Ongoing dialogues and critiques throughout the year help students build a body of work inspired by their own interests.
+This is a deep and personal independent photography study for advanced students.
+Ongoing dialogue and critiques throughout the year help students build a body of work inspired by their own interests.
 The course culminates in an exhibition at the end of the spring semester.

 • Beginning Photography

-Beginning Photography introduces students to the fundamental skills and principles of photography.
-This hands-on course teaches the rules of composition, exposure, and lighting using digital cameras and image editing software such as Lightroom and Photoshop.
-The use of 35mm film cameras, darkroom technology, and negative scans are also explored.
-Students learn to analyze visual imagery and truly understand what it means to be a photographer.
+This hands-on course introduces students to the fundamental skills and principles of photography.
+Topics include the rules of composition, exposure, and lighting through the use of digital cameras and image editing software such as Lightroom and Photoshop.
+Students learn to analyze visual imagery and understand what it means to be a photographer with the help of 35mm film cameras, darkroom technology, and negative scans.

 • Drawing and Design

-Drawing and Design is a first year art course that explores a wide variety of artistic concepts (e.g., color theory, modeling perspective, composition), and makes use of different media (e.g., black and white drawing materials, pastels, watercolors, acrylics).
+Drawing and Design is a first year art course that explores a wide variety of artistic concepts including color theory, modeling perspective, and composition and makes use of different media such as black and white drawing materials, pastels, watercolors, and acrylics.
 Art is made from observation, memory, and imagination.
 Sculpture projects, digital tools, and Photoshop are introduced in this skill-building class, which is designed for students with any level of art experience.
-Study of artists and stylistic movements, occasional writing projects, art vocabulary study, and class critiques are incorporated throughout the course to develop students’ ability to understand and discuss art.
+Study of artists and stylistic movements, occasional writing projects, art vocabulary, and class critiques are incorporated throughout the course to develop students’ ability to understand and discuss art.

 • Intermediate Art